IBM/universal-connectors/filter-plugin/logstash-filter-snowflake-guardium/README.md

            AND (DATE_PART(epoch_millisecond, LH.EVENT_TIMESTAMP))%2 = 1
        ORDER BY LH.EVENT_TIMESTAMP

-**NOTE: To support the Authentication/Login specific auditing on Guardium Insights/SaaS, create a new Snowflake connection and enter the mentioned input details in the connection settings.**
+***NOTE: To support authentication/login-specific auditing on Guardium Insights/SaaS, create a new Snowflake connection and enter the previously mentioned input details in the connection settings.***

 ## FAQ
 ### Does this work with AWS, Azure, and GCP instances of Snowflake?